Reader Success Story:

 I spent time talking to a bunch of ex-McKinsey people at Wells Fargo (I had met one of their former colleagues who was a Stanford alum and the Stanford alum was sufficiently impressed by me that he introduced me to the ex-McKinsey people now working at Wells Fargo).

 I met someone who was working at the now defunct Bear Stearns.
-Had coffee with someone at Lehman Brothers... and wanted to meet this one particular person who worked in private equity who happened to be a McKinsey alum.
+Had coffee with someone at Lehman Brothers... and wanted to meet this one person who worked in private equity who happened to be a McKinsey alum.

 Now what you'll notice about my story so far is there's an awful lot of activity around meeting people with no direct linear approach to getting an interview.